 Students are not to be picked up early unless he/she has an appointment.
-If a student is to be dismissed early, a written note must be sent in ahead of time or a phone call must be made to the front office.
+If a student is to be dismissed early, a written note must be sent in ahead of time or a phone call, by 2:00 pm, must be made to the front office.
 Students not taking the bus and going home with anyone other than their parents, guardians, or regular carpool drivers, MUST bring a written note from home.
 If a note is not presented, the student will be dismissed according to regular dismissal procedures.
 Students must leave with someone on contact/emergency list unless otherwise specified.
 That person must be at least 18 years old.
 Students may not call home to make alternative arrangements during the day.
-A student 18 or older may sign him/herself out of school.
-A parent/guardian will be contacted.